SSWConsulting/SSW.People.Profiles/Dhruv-Mathur/Dhruv-Mathur.md

 [[imgBadge]]
 | ![.NET Core](../badges/Developer-dotnet-core.png)

-Dhruv Mathur is a superstar developer, especially when it comes to anything .NET MVC, .NET Web APIs, ASP.NET, and .NET Core.
+Dhruv Mathur is a full stack developer, especially when it comes to anything .NET MVC, .NET Web APIs, ASP.NET, and .NET Core.
 He's got a real talent for piecing together applications that are not just powerful, but also user-friendly.
 Thanks to his solid skills with Angular, React, and the essentials like CSS, Bootstrap, Tailwind, and HTML5, the apps he works on are easy on the eyes and a breeze to use.

 But there's more to Dhruv than just making things look good and work well.
-He's also big on keeping them secure, which is super important.
 He knows the ins and outs of application security, especially with IdentityServer, making sure that the data and privacy in the apps he builds are locked down tight.

-Around SSW, Dhruv is known for constantly leveling up his skills in an environment that's all about learning and growing.
-He's the kind of guy who makes sure the technical stuff is spot on and that everyone's on the same wavelength.
+Dhruv is continuously advancing his technical skills, playing an important role in guiding the team through complex challenges.
+He makes sure the technical stuff is spot on, while ensuring that everyone is on the same wavelength.
 When Dhruv's on your project, you're not just getting an ace developer; you're getting a team player who's committed to nailing the project and making sure everyone walks away happy.

 ## Projects